observability-c/terraform-provider-ibm/website/docs/r/logs_alert_definition.html.markdown

 					  * Constraints: The maximum length is `4096` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^.*$/`.
 			* `lucene_query` - (Optional, String) The Lucene query to filter logs.
 			  * Constraints: The maximum length is `4096` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[\\p{L}\\p{N}\\p{P}\\p{Z}\\p{S}\\p{M}]+$/`.
-	* `notification_payload_filter` - (Required, List) The notification payload filter to specify which fields to include in the notification.
+	* `notification_payload_filter` - (Optional, List) The notification payload filter to specify which fields to include in the notification.
 	  * Constraints: The list items must match regular expression `/^[a-zA-Z0-9_.]+$/`.
 The maximum length is `4096` items.
 The minimum length is `0` items.
 	* `rules` - (Required, List) The rules for the log anomaly alert.
 	  * Constraints: The maximum length is `1` item.
 The minimum length is `1` item.